Radhe Shyam: Development

-Radhe Shyam was originally conceived by director Chandra Sekhar Yeleti.
-He worked with his assistant Radha Krishna Kumar to develop the story but the idea was dropped after they failed to give it a conclusion.
+The story was originally conceived by director Chandra Sekhar Yeleti.
+He worked with his assistant Radha Krishna Kumar to develop the script but the idea was dropped after they failed to give it a conclusion.
 Kumar borrowed the storyline from Yeleti, and worked on it for eighteen years to give the story a satisfactory ending.
 He narrated the script to actor Prabhas while he was shooting for the Baahubali series (2015–17).
 Prabhas liked the script and signed up for the project.

 Kumar initially wanted to set the story in the backdrop of a hill station in India.
 However, the story was moved to Europe following Prabhas' suggestion.
-Radha Krishna Kumar revealed that the protagonist Vikramaditya's character is inspired by real life European palmist Cheiro.
-Several titles including Jaan and O Dear were considered for the film but the makers finalized Radhe Shyam as the film's title.
+The romantic drama takes place in 1970's Europe.
+Kumar revealed that the protagonist Vikramaditya's character is inspired by real life European palmist Cheiro.